cu-ecen-aeld/assignments-3-and-later-bjornhnelson/assignments/assignment7/faulty-oops.md

 ```

 # Objdump Analysis
 The disassembly shows that the assembly instruction at address 14 is `str	wzr, [x1]`.
 This attempts to store a value at location 0 (the value of x1 is 0).
-This virtual address location of 0x00 is not accessible, which is why the faulty kernel driver results in an oops message.
+This virtual address location of 0x00 is not accessible due to rules of the operating system, which is why the faulty kernel driver results in an oops message.
 In the C code within faulty_write, this corresponds to the line dereferencing a null pointer: `*(int *)0 = 0`.